-Wide receiver Jerry Rice is the National Football League's all-time leader in receptions, yards and touchdowns.
-Rice played college ball at Mississippi Valley State, where he caught 310 passes for 4,856 yards and 51 touchdowns in 42 games.
-He began his professional career in 1985 when he was picked 16th in the first round of the draft by the San Francisco 49ers.
+Wide receiver Jerry Rice retired in 2006 as the National Football League's all-time leader in receptions, yards and touchdowns scored.
+Jerry Rice played college ball at Mississippi Valley State, where he caught 310 passes for 4,856 yards and 51 touchdowns in 42 games.
+He began his professional career in 1985, after being picked 16th in the first round of the draft by the San Francisco 49ers.
 With the 49ers he became one of the NFL's biggest stars, catching pass after pass from quarterback Joe Montana

 and then from Montana's successor, Steve Young

 .
 Rice played for the 49ers from 1985-2000, winning Super Bowls in 1989, 1990 and 1995.
 He later played for the Oakland Raiders (2001-2004) and the Seattle Seahawks (2004).
-In 2005, at the age of 42, Rice signed a one-year contract to play for the Denver Broncos, but retired before the season began.
-At his retirement, the NFL Record and Fact Book listed Rice with 38 different NFL records, including career totals of 1,549 receptions, 22,895 yards and 197 touchdowns.
+He played for 20 seasons in all; in 2005, at the age of 42, Rice signed a one-year contract to play for the Denver Broncos, but decided to retire before the season began.
+He retired officially in 2006, after signing a one-day contract with the San Francisco 49ers so that he could end his career where it began.
+At his retirement, the NFL Record and Fact Book listed Jerry Rice with 38 different NFL records, including career totals of 1,549 receptions, 22,895 yards and 197 touchdowns.
 Rice went on to become a commentator for NFL games, and he placed second on the TV show Dancing With the Stars